Towards standard imsets for maximal ancestral graphs: Discussion

-For applications of our standard and characteristic imsets, this paper ensures that scoring simple MAGs (or any MAG that is Markov equivalent to a simple MAG) with empirical entropy is valid.
-Also the characteristic imsets can be used to represent the MEC of MAGs to avoid scoring Markov equivalent graphs multiple times.
-This representation has a natural advantage as---provided that Meek's conjecture \citep{meek1997graphical} for MAGs is true---we only need to search by adding then deleting the sets from the parametrizing set representation.
+This paper leaves open several interesting questions.
+First, if we are to use an algorithm to search for the optimal MAG using the $\BIC_{\MF}$-score, what moves should it propose and make?
+The 0-1 imset formulation makes it easy to search, as---provided that Meek's conjecture \citep{meek1997graphical} for MAGs is true---we only need to search by first adding, and later deleting sets from the parametrizing set.

-Another piece of future work is to provide a complete solution to the `standard' imsets of MAGs.
-This is in analogue to undirected graphs where \citet{kashimura2015standard} provide a solution for the standard imset of non-decomposable undirected graphs; previously graphs with chordless cycles were not covered by the theory.
-It seems clear from the example of the 5-cycle that we will have to choose between having the lowest possible degree and symmetry of the standard imset.
+Another still open problem is to provide a complete solution to obtaining standard imsets of MAGs.
+This is analogous to undirected graphs, where \citet{kashimura2015standard} provide a solution for the standard imset of non-decomposable undirected graphs; previously graphs with chordless cycles were not covered by the theory.
+It seems clear from the example of the bidirected 5-cycle that we will have to choose between having the lowest possible degree and symmetry of the standard imset.
 We hope that this can expand the class of graphs that can be scored further, and that it may lead to algorithms that are more accurate or more efficient than the current state-of-the-art.